 What happens if I cannot find the NAIC company code for my assessment report?

-Contact the OIC Company Supervision to obtain access to the electronic assessment report.
+Contact the OIC Company Supervision division to obtain access to the electronic assessment report.

 Do I need to submit a report if the licensed or registered entity issues health coverage or stop-loss insurance partially during the year?